tymyrddin/purple/source/docs/workshops/forward-looking.md

 Capture not only the findings but the reasoning behind them.
 The assumptions that led to a particular expectation are often more valuable than the expectation itself, because they can be monitored and updated as reality develops.

-End with explicit identification of the two or three things that, if they change in the next period, should trigger a re-run of the process.
+End with explicit identification of the two or three things that, if they change in the next period, would prompt a re-run of the process.
 This makes the forward-looking work a continuous practice rather than a one-time event.

 ## Other forward looking